Get

 As mentioned earlier, nails can bleed quite a lot due to the blood vessels in the quick.
 If the nail is bleeding, apply some styptic powder or cornstarch to the quick.
 You can put the powder on a gauze swab and apply it to the nail if it’s easier.

 You can also apply a little gentle pressure through the swab to help the bleeding but try not to hurt your dog.
-If the bleeding doesn’t stop within 5–10 minutes, you should call your vet.
+If the bleeding doesn’t stop within 5–10 minutes, you should call a vet.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 4. Examine the Nail